fc2brown/beezwax_ex1/README.md

 has read/write access to any log files and read-only access to everything else,

 and that other users have no access.

-Bonus points for:

-Deploying a "Hello World" Rails 5 app under the DocumentRoot created above.
-The app should

-just connect to the MySQL server and display its version

-Deploying the app from GitHub.

-Deploying with Capistrano.